JerryChinaL/nlp-final-code/README.md

 Our code files are organized and can be run in this order:

-1. Data Processing 1 - Initial Read & Filter
+1. Data Processing 1 --- Initial Read & Filter
-2. Data Processing 2 - Merge News and Price
+2. Data Processing 2 --- Merge News and Price
+3. Generate Embeddings (word2vec + 3 berts) --- Appends the vector representation column of each row of news headline
-3. Logistic + LightGBM (Binary Classification)- CLS, sBert
+4. Logistic + LightGBM (Binary Classification)- CLS, sBert --- Trains logistic and lightgbm models and evaluates results

-extra: LSTM - finBert Tone is the file where we tested out the LSTM model from our reference paper, and calculated MAPE in comparison to ARIMA.
+extra: 'LSTM - finBert Tone' is the file where we tested out the LSTM model from our reference paper, and calculated MAPE in comparison to ARIMA.

 The data files are big (several GBs) so we didn't include it in this repo.
 They can be downloaded from the hugging face link we provided in the proposal, if you decide to run the code yourself.